Flashing Yellow Arrows |

 confusion in certain circumstances and also had other operational

 issues.
-The FYA was the best solution for all of those problems.
+The FYA was determined to be the best solution for all of those

 In short, here are the benefits of the FYA: